open-rmf/bevy_impulse/diagram-editor/README.md

 pnpm dev
 ```

-When there are breaking changes in `bevy_impulse`, the typescript definitions need to be regenerated:
+When there are breaking changes in `crossflow`, the typescript definitions need to be regenerated:

 ```bash
 pnpm generate-types